Supreme Neem Oil 100% Pure Wild-Crafted Neem Oil, 1800 ppm Azadirachtin

 Growing Tips

-Bright indirect light is best for young avocado plants, direct sun will give younger plants a sunburn!
-They prefer moderate temperatures of 60 F to 80 F. Your plant can grow 4-5 feet tall rather quickly.
 Spring is the best time for pruning.
-If you would like to prune to keep it bushier pinch 2 inches of the top when your plant is 1 foot tall.
+If you would like to prune to keep it bushier pinch just the tip of the growing top when your plant is 1 foot tall.
 Repeat the procedure when it has grown to 2 to 3 feet tall.
-This will give you slower growing but very sturdy side branches.
+This should give you slower growing but very sturdy side branches.
+They don't always respond well to pruning.

 Watering